 The Clery Act: This act requires that all postsecondary institutions participating in title IV student financial assistance programs disclose campus crime statistics and other security information to students and the public.
 The VAWA amendments added requirements that institutions disclose statistics, policies and programs related to dating violence, domestic violence, sexual assault, and stalking, among other changes.
 This information has been compiled and can be viewed in our ANNUAL SECURITY REPORT.
 To view Clery Act/Federal Register rules and regulations, click here.
 Employer Sponsored Funding: Check with your employer to see if your organization has employee funding or a reimbursement program.

-Return of Title IV Funds (R2T4): Federal student aid recipients who withdraw from Canton City School District Adult Community Education programs prior to completion are subject to the Return of Title IV Funds (R2T4) policy.
+Return of Title IV Funds (R2T4): Federal student aid recipients who withdraw from Canton City Schools Adult Career & Technical Education programs prior to completion are subject to the Return of Title IV Funds (R2T4) policy.
 This policy calculates how much Title IV aid the recipient has earned for the period that he/she was enrolled in class.
 Canton City School Adult Community Education Center will determine the earned and unearned Title IV aid a student has, as of the date the student last attended school or in the case of a clock hour program, up through the 60% point in each payment period (PP) or period of enrollment (POE).

 Order of Return of Student Financial Aid Program Funds